top of page

 • Kids and Teens pelvic health (including day time urinary and faecal incontinence, enuresis (bedwetting), pelvic pain, soiling/constipation, difficulty with toilet training, pain with toileting)

-• Female Incontinence (bladder or bowel)
+• Incontinence (bladder or bowel)

-• Female overactive bladder / urgency
+• Overactive bladder / urgency

 Fun Facts: